 Many businesses keep case studies tucked away on the About Us or Resources page, but new and fast-growing companies should be using them as marketing and on high-profile web pages to highlight the value they offer.
 Form an idea on how to create an effective case study, check out the Julie Wadley success story.

 For services business, from plumbers to manicurists, gardeners or kitchen installers to car cleaners, testimonials are a powerful way to show that you deliver value and results.

 These can be photos and a few lines of praise, or a page highlighting how a project went with some before and after imagery.
 In order to find these testimonials, concept testing of your product is crucial, so you can fully trust your results!
 If you want to read more articles on this, you can try these out on the Qualtrics website.

-Putting testimonials on your website demonstrates real world success and acts as social proof that you have happy customers.
+By putting testimonials on your website, 88% of marketers have demonstrated real-world success shown through these social proof that you have happy customers resulting in improved conversion rates by up to 10%.
 And if you can highlight any repeat business, then that testimonial could be worth its weight in gold.